joelbreit/Notes/Programming/Programming Lanugages/C#/C# Notes.md

 - [x] What package manager(s) does C# use?
   - NuGet (for .NET)
-- [x] Is this necessary? `var names = new string[2] { "Alice", "Bob" };`
-  - Nope, Lists are more common
-- [x] How often are each of pointers, structs, and enums used in C#?
-  - Pointers are rarely used in C#.
-  - Structs are occasionally used.
-  - Enums are commonly used.
 - [x] Can arrays be resized in C#?
   - No, but Lists can be and are frequently used.
 - [x] Is it common to just usually include `using System` rather than specific parts like System.Collections.Generic?